CocoaMilka/CocoaMilka/README.md

-<h1 align="center">Hello There!!!</h1>
+<h1 align="center">Hallöchen!!!</h1>

-I am CocoaMilka, a Computer Science major and 2D/3D artist currently attending Missouri S&T!
+I am CocoaMilka, a Computer Science graduate student and 2D/3D artist currently attending Universität Bayreuth!
 I love code and sharks and XR!
 Below you can find some of my projects and list of skills :3

 Currently most of my work is within unity, developing VR/AR applications as well as shaders.
 I create my own models and textures for most of my projects.